Token Economics

 There will only ever be 1,000 House Node Licenses.
 Not 1,000 per year, not 1,000 until we change our mind—1,000 total, forever.
 The first batch of 250 has already been distributed.
 Future batches will come gradually, and once all 1,000 are out, that's it.

 These NFTs are fully transferable on standard NFT marketplaces.
 Got a license but don't want to validate anymore?
-Sell it.
+Sell it or lease it.
 Want to get into validation?
 Buy one on the secondary market or wait for the next batch release.

 The 1,000-license cap isn't arbitrary marketing—it's a security feature.
 Too many validators and the network becomes unwieldy.
 Too few and it becomes centralized.
 1,000 is the sweet spot, and the scarcity creates economic value that incentivizes proper validation behavior.